Mexico drug lord pleads guilty to U.S. trafficking

 By Marty Graham

-SAN DIEGO, California Once-powerful Mexican drug lord Benjamin Arellano Felix pleaded guilty in a U.S. federal court on Wednesday to drug trafficking, racketeering and money laundering charges.
+SAN DIEGO, Calif Once powerful Mexican drug lord Benjamin Arellano Felix pleaded guilty in a U.S. federal court on Wednesday to drug trafficking, racketeering and money laundering charges.

-He also agreed to forfeit $100 million in profits under the plea deal, which is expected to garner him 25 years in federal prison when he is sentenced on April 2.
+He also agreed to forfeit $100 million in profits under the plea deal, which is expected to land him 25 years in federal prison when he is sentenced on April 2.

 "It was a favorable deal to my client who faced a minimum of 40 years and a maximum of 140 years under the extradition agreement," defense attorney Anthony Colombo Jr. said.